olga-sorokoletova/Machine-Learning/Homework 2/README.md

 ## Implementation

-The Jupiter Notebook with the Python implementation of the aforementioned models is attached as [code.ipynb](https://github.com/olga-sorokoletova/Machine-Learning/blob/main/Homework%202/code.ipynb).
+The Jupiter Notebook with the Tensorflow implementation of the aforementioned models is attached as [code.ipynb](https://github.com/olga-sorokoletova/Machine-Learning/blob/main/Homework%202/code.ipynb).

 ## Results